 St George in Retirement Syndrome could be a response to such a dynamic.
 In order to avoid drifting aimlessly, we become a solution in search of new problems, no matter how trivial or unrealistic.
 It would also explain the downward spiral George finds himself in.
 As St George fights for his Daseinsberechtigung, the dragons become smaller, easier and quicker to defeat, with smaller and smaller rewards along the way.
 To an extent, he becomes the victim of his own effectiveness.

 The problem is that there’s a fine line between Yak Shaving and self-deceptive rationalisation.
-In this way, St George in Retirement Syndrome might just be another form of procrastination.
-One where we put off finding a new, more realistic and therefore more sustainable long-term goal.
-Both George and the Yak Shaver seem to evade true productivity.
-Both are undoubtedly busy, they just seem to lack focus and perspective.
-It’s only when procrastinators find themselves doing the most trivial task imaginable (shaving a yak) that they realise something has gone terribly wrong.
-Put simply, achievements can cause us to postpone finding a new and different purpose.
+In this way, St George in Retirement Syndrome may be another form of procrastination.
+One where we put off finding a new long-term goal.
+Both George and the misguided Yak Shaver seem to evade true productivity.
+Both are undoubtedly busy.
+But they lack focus and perspective.
+They deceive themselves into thinking that completing those little trivial tasks is worthwhile.
+So broadly speaking, major achievements can cause us to postpone finding a new purpose.

 Ego and Other Vices

 There seems to be another aspect to St George in Retirement Syndrome, one that has to do with our ego.
 The fact that George becomes “bewitched with the thought of a world free of dragons” implies he succumbed to perfectionism, overconfidence and arrogance.
 Interestingly enough, we never hear from the people he’s fighting for and if they actually appreciate his breathless pursuit.

 Storywise, it’s quite reminiscent of Herman Melville’s Captain Ahab, the whale hunter who becomes obsessed with hunting down Moby Dick.
-Ahab’s hunt becomes an obsession as he projects all evil ever endured by humanity onto the white whale.
+Ahab’s quest becomes an obsession as he projects all evil ever endured by humanity onto the white whale.
 In other words, both Ahab and George get corrupted in their pursuit to fight evil.
 Both become blind to their surroundings and the consequences of their actions.

 The Art of Slaying Dragons

-That leaves us with the question of a potential cure and prevention for St George in Retirement Syndrome.
+That ties into the question of a potential cure and prevention for St George in Retirement Syndrome.
 How can we make it less likely that we succumb to the syndrome?
 How can we know when to quit?
 Six strategies come to mind: